 In April 2016 Nessie Reid created The Milking Parlour: a performance based public exhibition exploring the values we hold towards our food and farming systems, and examining the environmental implications industrial agriculture has upon our planet.

-In Bristol, in Spring 2016, Nessie Reid will be exhibiting The Milking Parlour: a performance based public exhibition exploring the values we hold towards our food and the type of relationships we possess with our food and farming system in general.
-In order to explore these themes, Nessie has chosen to use the medium of milk: something once hailed as a superfood – providing 34 % of our RDA of protein – now undervalued, and often cheaper to buy than bottled water.
+To explore this in greater depth, Nessie chose the medium of milk: something once hailed as a superfood – providing 34 % of our RDA of protein – now undervalued, and often cheaper to buy than bottled water.

-Nessie will live with two cows for 5 days in Bristol City Centre, constructing a temporary milking parlour.
-The intention of taking two cows out of their usual context – the farm- and into an urban environment – the centre of Bristol – is to represent the disconnect between the cities we live in and the food we eat, the milk we consume and the natural processes involved in producing these everyday products.
+Nessie lived with two pure-bred Guernsey cows in Bristol City Centre for 5 days and 4 nights, constructing a temporary milking parlour, free and open to all.
+The intention of taking two cows out of their usual context (the farm) and into an urban environment (Bristol’s busy harbourside) was to spotlight the disconnect between the cities we live in, the food we eat and the milk we consume on a daily basis.

-Nessie’s research (November 2014 – April 2016) will be recorded via the Dairy Blog and Gallery.
-For a detailed introduction to the project, watch The Milking Parlour film.
+Nessie’s research (November 2014 – on-going) is being recorded via the Dairy Blog and Gallery.
+For a detailed introduction to the project, watch The Milking Parlour Intro film.
 The intention is for The Milking Parlour to be extended for 2 years to become a national tour, of which funding applications are currently underway.